Temporal Relaxation of Signal Temporal Logic Specifications for Resilient Control Synthesis: Solution Approach

 Therefore, the \textit{globally} subtask can be satisfied under an allowable relaxation, and otherwise removed.
 Note that when $\gamma_G=1$, the Boolean satisfaction variable becomes redundant as even a single satisfied time instant is an acceptable relaxation for the $\gamma_G=1$ case.
 The encoding in \eqref{eq:tau_G_MILP} enforces the satisfaction at the middle and possible relaxations at both ends as required by the definition in \eqref{eq:tau_G}.
-As $\frac{a+b}{2}$ may not be a discrete-time step when $a+b$ is odd, for such cases, we calculate $l^1_t(\varphi)$ and $r^1_t(\varphi)$ at the closest time instants on the left and right to $t+\frac{a+b}{2}$, respectively.
+As $\floor*{\frac{a+b}{2}}$ and $\ceil*{\frac{a+b}{2}}$ denote the same time step when $a+b$ is even, for such cases, we consider the satisfaction at only one of these two instants in the numerator of \eqref{eq:tau_G_MILP} to prevent double counting.